stactools-packages/worldpop/README.md

 $ stac worldpop populate-all-collections -d destination
 ```

 Use `stac worldpop --help` to see all subcommands and options.
-Each command line